richelbilderbeek/razzo_article/README.md

 ## References

- * [1] Laudanno, G, Bilderbeek, Richel JC, and Rampal S. Etienne.
+ * [1] Laudanno, G, Bilderbeek, Richel JC, and Etienne, Rampal S.
    "The error when inferring phylogenies with co-occuring births by a birth-death model.".